sironark/projeto-ceedling/README.md

 ## Makefile
 To run the ceedling tests, you will need to install a gcc compiler, ruby and ceedling.
 If you are in a Linux SO, install a gcc compiler and after run 'make install' at terminal.

+### After settings, run 'ceedling' at terminal to take the test results